-- Greenvale Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using Greenvale Primary School provided or approved communication channels; for example, Greenvale Primary School provided email accounts and phone numbers and/or agreed systems e.g. Microsoft 365. - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our Behaviour for Learning policy, Online Safety and ICT and Acceptable Use policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies. - When delivering remote learning, staff will follow our Remote Learning and ICT and Acceptable Use Policy.
+- Greenvale Primary School will ensure any remote sharing of information, communication and use of online learning tools and systems will be in line with privacy and data protection requirements. - All communication with learners and parents/carers will take place using provided or approved communication channels; for example, Greenvale Primary School provided email accounts and phone numbers and/or agreed systems - Any pre-existing relationships or situations which mean this cannot be complied with will be discussed with the DSL. - Staff and learners will engage with remote teaching and learning in line with existing behaviour principles as set out in our behaviour for learning policy/code of conduct and Acceptable Use Policies. - Staff and learners will be encouraged to report issues experienced at home and concerns will be responded to in line with this and other relevant policies.

-- Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
+- When delivering remote learning, staff will follow our Remote Learning Acceptable Use Policy (AUP). - Parents/carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access.
 Greenvale Primary School will be informed of who from the school their child is going to be interacting with online. - Parents/carers will be encouraged to ensure children are appropriately supervised online and that appropriate parental controls are implemented at home.